EbookFoundation/fef-questionnaire/README.md

 ### Landing

 In Poll mode, the landing url links a Questionnaire to an Object and a User to a Subject.
+This is useful if you have a database of things you want to ask questions about.

 Migration of 1.x to 2.0
 -----------------------